If you’ve successfully launched a membership site, the next thing you’ll want to focus on is creating a membership retention strategy.

 If your program is group-oriented, make sure you introduce them to the group or ask them to introduce themselves to get new members active in the community immediately.

-When it comes to membership retention strategies, Katherine’s heavy hitter is a resource library.
-A resource library is a place to house all your previous content for easy access from members both new and old.
+Regarding membership retention strategies, Katherine’s heavy hitter is a resource library.
+A resource library houses all previous content for easy access by members, both new and old.

-Not only are your members getting fresh content every month, they’re also getting access to all of your previous monthly content too.
+Not only are your members getting fresh content every month, but they’re also getting access to all of your previous monthly content.

-Katherine recommends using Thinkific to create your resource library.
-The site builder lets you feature the newest content first so it’s always easy to find fresh resources.
+Katherine recommends creating a resource library.
+On Thinkific, the site builder lets you feature the newest content first, so it’s always easy to find fresh resources.

 “You want your resource library and essentially every element of your membership to feel like a living, breathing element,” explains Katherine.
 “You want everything that’s in your membership to be intentional.”

-When you have a new Masterclass that’s available, let members know that you added it to the resource library.
-So instead of searching through all your categories, they just have to click one item above the resource library.
+When a new class or course becomes available, let members know you’ve added it to the library so they can access it by clicking one item above the resource library.

-Even the most inspiring leaders can quickly get boring if you have to listen to them all the time!
-If you want to convince your members to keep paying their subscriptions, offer them a range of perspectives and expertise beyond just you.
+Even the most inspiring leaders can quickly become boring if you have to listen to them all the time.
+To combat this boredom, we recommend offering a range of perspectives and expertise beyond just your own.

-Why not invite your members to speak to your group too?
-Chances are, you have a lot of qualified people already in your membership.
-What better way to keep them engaged and make them feel special than allowing them to show off their expertise as a guest coach?
+Why not take things a step further and invite your members to speak, too?
+Chances are, you already have many qualified people in your membership.
+What better way to keep them engaged and make them feel special by allowing them to show off their expertise as guest coaches?

-Every product or service needs to meet its customers’ goals – and that’s especially important for subscription-based businesses.
+Every product or service needs to meet its customers’ goals, especially subscription-based businesses.

-Whether it’s to feel good, have more, spend less – your messaging needs to be clear about what a purchaser gets when they buy from you.
+Whether it’s to feel good, have more, or spend less, your messaging needs to be clear about what purchasers get when they buy from you.

 For infopreneurs, that might include: